GB flag iconENCN flag iconZH

 Leather from cattle, sheep and pigs is considered as a by-product of the meat industry.
 In terms of the raw material, this should be available as long as there is a market for meat products.
 However, supply is vulnerable to changing eating habits and priorities regarding land management.

 Once the raw skins reach the tannery, sustainability issues revolve around water use, which is a critical resource in many developing countries.
 This is especially true if the tannery is extracting or discharging water from a watercourse that is used as a resource by other users either for other processing, irrigation, drinking or even leisure.
-Extraction rates and discharge rates should be as close as possible, and the discharged water should meet stringent levels in terms of pollutants, colour, pH and temperature.
+Extraction rates and discharge rates should be as low as possible, and the discharged water should meet stringent levels in terms of pollutants, colour, pH and temperature.

 The chemicals used for the leathermaking process must also be considered and carefully managed.
 Restricted chemical legislation is rapidly changing and the leather producer needs to adhere to current requirements.
 There is also ‘best practice’ information available regarding use of chemicals in the free United Nations Industrial Development Organisation (UNIDO) document ‘The Framework for Sustainable Leather Manufacture’.